HenniePenny/adventCalendar2025/README.md

 * Respects “Reduce Motion” settings for accessibility.
 * Supports both mouse and touch input.
 * Keyboard navigation and focus outlines included.

+🎄 **Ongoing improvements:**
+We’re actively working to expand accessibility support to ensure this calendar is usable and enjoyable for *everyone*.
+Our roadmap includes improved keyboard flow, stronger screen-reader support, and enhanced color-contrast options.

 ---